amitflank/Unit_Test_Helper/README.md

 `print(outer_wrap.evaluate_fxn())`
 >[3, 4, 5, 5, 6, 6, 8, 10, 10, 12]

-There is no restriction on how many functions you can nest, though the number of arguements you generate will increase very rapidly.
+There is no restriction on how many functions you can nest, though the number of arguments you generate will increase very rapidly.